FranSal/Data-Cleaning-Course-Project/README.md

       averages_set.csv:   The final result of running run_analysis.R

-      codebook.txt:        file that describes the variables of codebook.txt
+      codebook.txt:        file that describes the variables and structure of averages_set.csv